Multidimensional Sequential Screening: Extensions

 However, like the original versus sequential case, Proposition \ref{same_rents} does not imply that the original and relaxed problems are the same since implementability is an issue; more mechanisms can be implemented in the relaxed problem.
 When the distribution over values satisfies invariant dependencies, this gap disappears and the solution to the relaxed problem coincides to the solution of the original problem.

-\begin{proposition}[Relaxed Solution is Implementable] If $F$ has invariant dependencies, then the solution of the original problem coincides with the solution of the relaxed problem. \end{proposition}
+\begin{proposition}[Relaxed Solution is Implementable] If assumptions A1-A3 are satisfied, then the solution of the original problem coincides with the solution of the relaxed problem. \end{proposition}

-However, invariant dependencies is violated, solutions to the relaxed problem are not implementable in the original problem and \textit{cyclic} monotonicity becomes the key binding constraint; in a sequential sequential problem, cyclic monotonicity does not have any bite as contracting is done one dimension at a time.
+However, if invariant dependencies is violated, solutions to the relaxed problem are not implementable in the original problem and \textit{cyclic} monotonicity becomes the key binding constraint.
+In the sequential version of the problem, cyclic monotonicity does not have any bite as contracting is done one dimension at a time.